lorenwel/erfnet_pytorch/train/README.md

 ## IoU display during training

-NEW: In previous coude, IoU was calculated using a port of the cityscapes scripts, but new code has been added in "iouEval.py" to make it class-general, non-dependable on other code, and much faster (using cuda)
+NEW: In previous code, IoU was calculated using a port of the cityscapes scripts, but new code has been added in "iouEval.py" to make it class-general, non-dependable on other code, and much faster (using cuda)

 By default, only Validation IoU is calculated for faster training (can be changed in options)